feathersui/feathersui-starling/documentation/help/markdown/component-properties-methods.md

 The `isInvalid()` method is used to determine if a specific flag has been set with `invalidate()`.
 Call this in `draw()` to determine which parts of the component need to be redrawn.
 If you call it with no arguments, the result will be `true` if `invalidate()` has been called regardless of which flags have been passed in.

-## setSizeInternal()
+## saveMeasurements()

-The `setSizeInternal()` method is called to specify ideal dimensions.
-It chooses between explicit and ideal dimensions to calculate the final "actual" dimensions used for layout.

-The final argument determines if the component should invalidate after adjusting the dimensions.
-If you call it during validation (during `draw()`, basically), then you should probably pass `false`.
-Otherwise, the component will end up redrawing itself every render cycle, which you probably don't want.
+The `saveMeasurements()` method is called to set a component's dimensions during validation, if the `width` and `height` properties have not been set manually.
+In this case, the component needs to automatically measure its own ideal dimensions, possibly based on the dimensions of skins or sub-components and properties like padding and gap.

-See below for more detailed information on component dimensions.
+See below for more detailed information on the various properties for a component's dimensions.

 ## isQuickHitAreaEnabled

 The `isQuickHitAreaEnabled` property is similar to `mouseChildren` from the classic display list.
 However, it takes things a step further and limits the component's hit area to a simple rectangle, which can greatly improve performance of touch hit tests.
-The rectangular hit area is automatically calculated based on the component's "actual" width and height dimensions (see below).
-This is most useful in buttons, but any component where the children don't need to receive touch events can benefit from it.
+The rectangular hit area is automatically calculated based on the component's `actualWidth` and `actualHeight` member variables (see below).
+This is most useful in buttons, but any component where the children don't need to receive touch events can benefit from this optimization.

 ## styleName and styleNameList